FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 ## Product Vision
 <!---Start by defining a clear and concise vision for your module, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.

-A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.

-**We favor a catchy and concise statement, ideally one sentence.**)--->

-There is always a time in a conference when you wish you could share a thought, experience, or chat with another participant.
+There is always a time in physical or virtual conferences when you wish you could share a thought, experience, or chat with another participant.
 ConferenceBook is a social network to enhance this communication.
 Connecting people, towards mind broadening and empowerment of relationships.

+**We favor a catchy and concise statement, ideally one sentence.**)--->

 <!---
 To learn more about how to write a good product vision, please see also: